Manyima Stevelmans

-Manyima Stevelmans (born 31 October 2000) is a Gambian midfielder who plays football for Riga FC.
+Manyima Stevelmans (born 31 October 2000) is a Gambian midfielder who plays football for AEK Athens in the Greek A Division.

 After starting her career in the Netherlands, Stevelmans moved to the USA.
 Upon her return to Europe, she played for multiple teams before joining Riga FC.
-She was awarded the Best Latvian Women’s League Player of The Year for the 2023/24 season by the Latvian Football Federation.
+She was awarded the Best Latvian Women's League Player of The Year for the 2023/24 season by the Latvian Football Federation.

 Early life

 Stevelmans was born on 31 October 2000 in Brufut, Gambia.
 When she was six, she was adopted by Ilona and Danny Stevelmans and raised in Brunssum, the Netherlands.

 Education

 Stevelmans attended Navarro College in the United States as a freshman.

 Club career

 Stevelmans played for Icelandic side FH, helping the club win the league.

 International career

 In 2023, Stevelmans was called up to the Gambia women's national football team for the 2024 Women's Africa Cup of Nations qualification.

 Style of play

 Stevelmans has been described as a "versatile player who is mainly active in midfield".